MicrosoftDocs/power-platform/power-platform/admin/common-data-service-gdpr-dsr-guide.md

 Common Data Service and the previous version of Common Data Service have separate processes for interacting with personal data.

-You can identify which type of Common Data Service environment you have by logging into [PowerApps](https://web.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) and following these steps:
+You can identify which type of Common Data Service environment you have by logging into [Power Apps](https://web.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) and following these steps:

 1. In the **Environment** drop-down list, select your environment.
 2. In the navigation pane, click or tap **Data**, and then click or tap **Entities**.